nghuixin/nghuixin/README.md

 ###

-I'm a biomedical data scientist and solutions engineer working at the intersection of **biology, software, and AI**.
+I'm a biomedical data scientist and solutions engineer working at the intersection of **bio x computation x data**.
 I lead and support collaborative initiatives that drive scientific discovery by making data AI-ready and creating open, scalable and streamlined research infrastructure.

 ### 🔬 What I work on these days (last updated: Sept 2026)